-On October 30, we celebrate World Lemur Day to raise awareness about one of the world’s most endangered animals, the “jewel of Madagascar” – lemurs!
-Here are some facts about lemurs, why they are important and how to help them.
+On October 30, we celebrate World Lemur Day to raise awareness about one of the world’s most endangered animals, lemurs, otherwise referred to as the “jewel of Madagascar”.
+Here are some facts about lemurs, why they are important, and how to help them.

-65 millions years ago, the ancestors of lemurs arrived from the African mainland to Madagascar by natural floating raft 65 million years ago.
-The creatures evolved and adapted to various ecosystems, which have led to a diverse array of lemurs that live in a wide range of habitats.
-Lemurs such as the Simpona, Propithecus candidus, live only in the high altitude rainforest of northern Madagascar.
+The ancestors of lemurs arrived from the African mainland to Madagascar by natural floating raft 65 million years ago.
+The creatures evolved and adapted to various ecosystems, leading to a diverse array of lemurs that live in a wide range of habitats.
+Lemurs such as the Simpona or silky sifaka (Propithecus candidus), live only in the high-altitude rainforest of northern Madagascar.
 The Maki and Lemur catta live mainly in the thorny forests of southwestern Madagascar and the Alaotra lake hapalemur lives in the marshes and bamboos of the Alaotra lake.

 Lemurs are important in maintaining the balance of Madagascan ecosystems and the growth of plants and trees.
 They are considered the “creators of the forest,” fuelling the growth of plants in Madagascan forests.
-As fruit-lovers, they cannot digest fruit seeds; when lemurs travel throughout forests, they spread the seeds through their droppings which act as natural fertilisers.
+Despite being fruit lovers, they cannot digest fruit seeds; when lemurs travel throughout forests, they spread the seeds through their droppings, which act as natural fertilisers.
 These seeds grow into new trees, which offer shelter and food for a wide variety of animals such as snakes, chameleons and lemurs themselves.

 What Can We Do for Lemurs on World Lemur Day?